-Amelie Laurice (b.
-1980) is an artist based in Southern California, working between studios in Santa Monica, California and New Mexico, her work blends elements of memory, spirituality, and the natural world.
+Amelie Laurice is an artist raised in Southern California, now working between studios in Santa Monica, California and New Mexico, her work blends elements of memory, spirituality, and the natural world.
 Her background in the arts is shaped by years of informal study and immersion, a journey guided by experience and intuition rather than conventional academic confines.

 Contact